Oliver Pusztai: U-21 national team (Hungary)

-He was coming player between 2001-2003 of the Hungarian U-21 team and played for the qualification to the UEFA European Under-21 Championship in Germany and to the 2004 Summer Olympics in Athens.
+He was coming player between 2001 and 2003 of the Hungarian U-21 team and played for the qualification to the UEFA European Under-21 Championship in Germany and to the 2004 Summer Olympics in Athens.

 Austria

 In 2008, after 100 NB1 games in Hungary, Pusztai went international and played 2 years in the Austrian Football Bundesliga at SK Austria Kärnten in Klagenfurt.
 From 2010 he played 4 seasons in the 3rd division (Regionalliga Mitte) in the same city at SK Austria Klagenfurt (2007).

-Since 2014 Pusztai is at a traditional club named ASV Klagenfurt.
-And played there the season 2015/2016, first time in club history - after the winning of Austrian Landesliga - in the Austrian Regional League again.
+Between 2014-2019 Pusztai was at a traditional club named ASV Klagenfurt.
+And played there the season 2015–2016, first time in club history - after the winning of Austrian Landesliga - in the Austrian Regional League again.

-In 2019 went Pusztai to SV St.Jakob/Rosental in the Austrian Landesliga and starts his 20th Season!
+In 2019 Pusztai went to SV St.Jakob/Rosental in the Austrian Landesliga and finished his career in October 2021 after his 22nd season.